Kalium Lakes Beyondie SOP

 Kalium Lakes is an Australian, publicly listed exploration and development company, focused on developing the Beyondie project in Western Australia with the aim of producing SOP, a high yield, premium fertiliser, for both domestic and international markets.
 SOP is used to cultivate fruits, vegetables, berries, potatoes, beans, cocoa, tobacco and tree nuts.

-The project aims to commence production at 90ktpa of SOP, before ramping up to 180ktpa.
+The project aims to deliver steady state production of least 100ktpa of SOP before potentially increasing throughput up to 120ktpa.
 It is designed to be a low cost, long life and high margin producer with an initial mine life of between 30-50 years.

 - 78km lateral gas pipeline (to be connected to the Goldfields Gas Pipeline).